List species and varieties by family

 (3) Heterorhabdus Giesbrecht, 1898

-For Vervoort, 1951 (p.140) thie genus Alloiorhabdus is based exclusively on the number of setae on the various segments of the swimming legs.
+For Vervoort, 1951 (p.140) the genus Alloiorhabdus is based exclusively on the number of setae on the various segments of the swimming legs.
 It appears, however, that wolfenden’s observations are inaccurate as no differences in this respect exists between Heterorhabdus stricto sensu and the proposed genus Alloiorhabdus.
 The structure of the oral appendages in these genera too does not justify such a distinction.

-Brodsky , 1950 (1967, p.345) establishes the 2 subgenera : Heterorhabdus (type: H. robustus) et Euheterorhabdus (types : H. papilliger & H. norvegicus.
+Brodsky , 1950 (1967, p.345) establishes the 2 subgenera : Heterorhabdus (type: H. robustus) et Euheterorhabdus (types : H. papilliger & H. norvegicus).

 Park establishes 4 groups ("spinifrons", "papilliger", "fistulosus", "abyssalis".

-31 spp. (+ 4 doubtful).
+Type: Heterochaeta spinifrons Claus, 1863.
+Total: 31 spp. (+ 4 doubtful).

 The species of this genus appear typical carnivores preying upon copepodids, polychaetes, and othe rmacrozooplanktoners (see litt. in Ohtsuka & al., 1997).